 The per capita income in Milton in 2018 was $71,323, which is wealthy relative to Georgia and the nation.
 This equates to an annual income of $285,292 for a family of four.

 Milton is a very ethnically-diverse city.
 The people who call Milton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Milton residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Milton include English, Irish, Italian, and Polish.

 The most common language spoken in Milton is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Langs. of India.